bharatsharma1769/PairTrade/README.md

-The Pairs Trading strategy is a market-neutral strategy hat focuses on two highly correlated assets, usually in the same industry.
+The Pairs Trading strategy is a market-neutral strategy that focuses on two highly correlated assets, usually in the same industry.
 We try to model the relation between the spread of the two stocks and whenever the prices deviate from the mean, we go long on one stock and short on the other speculating for the prices to converge due to the mean reversion theory.